Parents/Caregivers of Children with ADHD-Cole Harbour/Dartmouth/Eastern Passage Group/Nova Scotia

 Thursday February 21, 2019 @6:00-7:30 PM.

 32 Dundas Street, Dartmouth, NS Map to 32 Dundas or over Skype

 Whom: for anyone with a child with ADHD less than 12 years old (does not have to be diagnosed) or someone working with children.

 We gratefully accept donations.
 Excalibur ADHD Association is a charitable organization registered with Revenue Canada.
 Charitable receipt for $15.00 and over.
 You may also donate any amount by using the "Donate Now" button via Chimp (used by Bell Talk).

 Maya Warnock is a paraprofessional mental health worker, who has worked with children with ADHD for several years.
 She ran the Excalibur After School Program for five years.
-She is educated in child development, child psychology and school-aged care.
-She is a facilitator for both Family School POP courses and several Support Groups.
-She wrote the books for the POP programs and the text for "Colouring Book for Kids with ADHD, their Siblings and Friends".
+She is educated in child development, child psychology (M.S.V.U.) and school-aged care (St. Lawrence College).
+She is a facilitator for both Parenting Courses and several Support Groups.
+She wrote the books for the Parenting courses and the text for "Colouring Book for Kids with ADHD, their Siblings and Friends".
 (Dr. Sam Goldstein, a world-renowned expert in ADHD, read the parenting books and wrote the foreword to them).
 She is the lead coach for Working Memory Training.
 Other training includes: Simply ADHD, First Aid for Mental Health for Adults Working with Youth and several courses in Working Memory training.
 She continues to take courses to expand her knowledge of ADHD and mental health in children and youth.
 She reads information about how ADHD affects adults.

 There will be speakers from time to time (may have a cost).
 We will also show videos about ADHD.
 Watch this page for more information as it becomes available.
 Having a child with ADHD is not significantly different than having a child with ex.
 Diabetes.
 One must learn special skills to look after either one.
 Both types of children are prescious and special and both need special care and understanding of their respective disorders.
 The Diabetes Association helps parents of children with Diabetes, we help parents of children with ADHD.